 Quality assurance in higher education in Australia and Indonesia

-Skills Futures Fellow Professor Caroline Chan provides an explanation of the qualifications frameworks used in Australia and Indonesia, the education systems and regulators as well as analysing the similarities and differences of the two systems.
+In this AIC Briefing Note, Skills Futures Fellow Professor Caroline Chan provides an explanation of the qualifications frameworks used in Australia and Indonesia, of the education systems and the regulators, as well as analysis of the similarities and differences between the two countries’ systems.
+Read an excerpt below or click the link for the full paper.

 Qualifications frameworks provide a way to compare qualifications across an education system and to describe the relation between different levels within the system.
 Curriculum is designed with appropriate content and learning outcomes.